talbash/QPTforRBM/README.md

 - $input5: (integer) If $input4 = 1, chooses the Hamming weight of the spin configurations to sample.

-- $input7: (integer) Number of RBM parameter updates using Stochastic Reconfiguration to perform.
+- $input6: (integer) Number of RBM parameter updates using Stochastic Reconfiguration to perform.

+- $input7: (integer) Assign a value to the simulation.
+The output files will be labeled with this value.

 - $input8: (*char) The name of the input file without its extension; the extension is assumed to be .txt.
 The name of the file should not start with a number.

-## Input file format
+## Input file format for standard RBM
 The input file must have a specific format.
 Each line corresponds to a unique Pauli operator term that appears in the Hamiltonian.
 The first argument in the line is the locality of the operator, which gives how many non-identity terms will appear in the operator.
 After the locality, we have pairs of numbers: the first corresponding to the type of Pauli operator (1 = X, 2 = Y, 3 = Z) and the second corresponding to the qubit index that the Pauli operators acts.
 The number of pairs should equal the locality.
 If the locality is 0, it is assumed that this is an identity term corresponding to an overall energy shift term.
 The last two arguments in the line are the real part and imaginary part of the coefficient of the operator.
 For example, an input file of the form:

 ```